andretms/quickstarts-test/articles/active-directory/develop/quickstarts/active-directory-javascriptspa.md

 <script src="https://secure.aadcdn.microsoftonline-p.com/lib/0.1.1/js/msal.min.js"></script>
 ````

-Alternatively, you can download it through npm:
+Alternatively, if you have Node installed, you can download it through npm:

 ```batch
 npm install msal